Quantitative stability of harmonic maps from $\mathbb{R}^2$ to $\mathbb{S}^2$ with higher degree: Introduction

 If $\deg(u)=-1$, then the above statement holds for $\bar z$. \end{proposition}

-The above theorem leaves us an intriguing question for harmonic maps with higher degree.
+The above theorem leaves us with an intriguing question for harmonic maps with a higher degree.
 We have addressed a similar question for half-harmonic maps in \cite{deng2021non}.
-There we have shown that a similar quantitative stability for higher degree ones is only true in the local sense.
-In this paper, we shall prove that the similar phenomenon happens here.
-More precisely, given a harmonic map (or a compact set of harmonic maps), there is a local stability result near to it.
+There we have shown that similar quantitative stability for higher degree ones is only true in the local sense.
+In this paper, we shall prove that a similar phenomenon happens here.
+More precisely, given a harmonic map (or a compact set of harmonic maps), there is a local stability result near it.
 The bound in general will depend on the given harmonic map (or the compact set).